aatxe/Orpheus/README.md

 ## What's in a name? ##
 OrpheusMS is a name that attempts to pay homage to one of the original powerhouses of the MapleStory private server scene, OdinMS, by utilizing a different mythological being in its name.
 The transition from Odin, a powerful god of War, to Orpheus, a humble musician and poet, is intended to show respect to its origins.

+## What MoopleDev revision is OrpheusMS based off of? ##
+The project began based off of revision 116, but as it is continuing to be updated, I will merge whatever changes I see fit onto my source.
+So, you shouldn't really expect it to always be close to the head revision of MoopleDev.

 ## Can I use OrpheusMS? ##
 This question should be kind of obvious, as you're pretty much staring at the source code for it right now, but *absolutely*!
 I love the idea of someone else taking advantage of the work I put in, and that's why I've made this project open source.
 Feel free to use it as you will!